PaulaGN/User-Engagement-Analysis/README.md

 # User-Engagement-Analysis

-In this case study, we will attempt to drill in and see whether we can explain the source of the problem.
+In this case study, we will attempt to drill in and see whether we can explain the source of drop in user engagement.
 Overall we have not found a clear cause for the dip.
 We have been able to replicate the finding of the analysts, that a dip in engagement has occured, and we found that it is not explained by:

 1) A drop in the rate of new users.